 The National Young Composers Challenge is open to young musicians ages 13 to 18 who are U.S. residents.

 The Challenge is simple.
 First, you write your own composition for small ensemble (2 to 6 instruments) or full orchestra.
 Then, a panel of judges chooses the top three orchestral and top three ensemble compositions to be performed and recorded by the Orlando Philharmonic Orchestra at the NYCC Composium.
-The next Composium will be held at the Dr. Phillips Center for the Performing Arts in Orlando, Florida on Sunday, April 14, 2019.
+The Composium for the 2018 competition will be held at the Dr. Phillips Center for the Performing Arts in Orlando, Florida on Sunday, April 14, 2019.

 At the Composium, each winning orchestral composer will be awarded $1000 and each winning ensemble composer will be awarded $500.